clintjedwards/gofer/documentation/src/features.md

 Gofer provides a list of events for the most common actions performed.
 You can view this event stream via the Gofer API, allowing you to build on top of Gofer's actions and even using Gofer as a trigger.

+## External Events

+Gofer allows triggers to consume external events.
+This allows for triggers to respond to webhooks from favorite sites like Github and more.

 ## Common Tasks

 Much like triggers, Gofer allows users to install "common tasks".
 Common tasks are Gofer's way of cutting down on some of the setup and allowing containers to be pre-setup by the system administrator for use in any pipeline.